Soul-Burn/janky-quality/README.md

 TODO:

-* Quality modules (as intermediate) and recipes for QEBs.
 * More quality bonuses.
 * Recycler.
 * Quality enhanced buildings - fix icons.
 Add icons for placement.
 Add icons for quality on quality modules.